 What are my career options after I complete this dual degree?

-Our graduates are employed at the United Nations and Nongovernment Organizations (NGO), in international and domestic companies or in government.
-The undergraduate degree coupled with an advanced degree in governance, compliance and regulation increases your maketability as a prospective employee.
+Our graduates are employed at the United Nations and non-governmental organizations (NGO), in international and domestic companies or in government.
+The undergraduate degree coupled with an advanced degree in governance, compliance and regulation increases your marketability as a prospective employee.